Michigan Technological University Winter Carnival: Notable Winter Carnival entertainment

-Other traditions from the past
+Past traditions

-In 1947, a beard growing competition was started, where Michigan Tech students were judged by the Winter Carnival queen for the best beard.
-In 1948, Ice Shows began and 1948 began a series of ice shows featuring local talent and amateur stars from all over the world.
-Often invited were Olympic contenders for the skating performance.
+In 1947, a beard-growing competition was started, where Michigan Tech students were judged by the Winter Carnival queen for the best beard.

+In 1948, a series of ice shows began, featuring local talent and amateur stars from all over the world.
+Olympic skating contenders were often invited to perform.

 In 1966, Michigan Tech students mailed snowballs to Southwest Texas State University (now Texas State University) so students in the Lone Star State could have a campus-wide snowball fight.

-On Feb.
-7, 1981, the 1st Annual Blizzard Baja was hosted by Michigan Tech's Society of Automotive Engineers student chapter.
+On February 7, 1981, the 1st Annual Blizzard Baja was hosted by Michigan Tech's Society of Automotive Engineers student chapter.
 The objective was to state a competition allowing student chapters who had competed in previous Baja SAE competitions to test their vehicle's design concepts and performance in a different climate and terrain.
 The competition is still held annually at Michigan Tech, but not during Winter Carnival.